 Check that Halloween novelties are age appropriate and don’t pose choking hazards.

 In Australia one child a month is seriously injured after swallowing or inserting a button battery, with some of them sustaining lifelong injuries.
+Within just two hours, tissue burns can lead to severe or fatal injuries.

-Products that comply with mandatory standards will have secure battery compartments and safety labelling.
+Products that comply with mandatory standards will have secure battery compartments and warnings to notify consumers of the hazards posed by these batteries.

 If you suspect a child has swallowed or inserted a button battery, immediately call the Poisons Information Centre on 13 11 26 for expert advice.
 If your child is having any difficulty breathing, ring 000.

-See more tips about button battery safety in the video Button batteries: know the risks.
+See more tips about button battery safety in the video, Button batteries: know the risks.

 Check ingredient labels

-If you plan to use fake tattoos, face paint, makeup or fake blood, check that they come with ingredient labels and keep them handy throughout the night.
+If you plan to use fake tattoos, face paint, makeup or fake blood, check that they come with ingredient labels, and keep them handy throughout the night.

 If someone in your group has an allergic reaction to a product, having a list of ingredients available to show doctors can save vital time if they need urgent treatment.